Ptosiek/pizero_bikecomputer/doc/software_installation.md

 - IP Address
   - Show IP address.
 This can be used for ssh access while tethering a smartphone.
 - GadgetBridge
-  - Recieve notifications and GPS location from a smartphone.
+  - Receive notifications and GPS location from a smartphone.
 Install [GadgetBridge](https://gadgetbridge.org) Android app and toggle on.
   - `dbus-next` and `bluez-peripheral` packages, which can be installed with the `pip3` command, is required.
   - GadgetBridge app settings
     - Enable all permissions.